-The Authority's financial statements are prepared using the accrual basis in accordance with generally accepted accounting principles for proprietary funds, which are similar to those of private business enterprises.
-The Authority follows the guidance provided by Financial Accounting Standards Board (FASB) Statements, except for those that conflict with or contradict GASB pronouncements.
+The Authority's financial statements are prepared in conformance with generally accepted accounting principles (GAAP) as prescribed by the Government Accounting Standards Board (GASB).
 The Authority's operating revenues and expenses consist of revenues earned and expenses incurred relating to the operation and maintenance of the solid waste facility.